Assess the health of your bees in your environment !

 Studying the level of protein oxidation in bees can therefore provide a reliable and sensitive account of the impact of your environment on biological organisms, even before the appearance of any visible symptoms.
 The implementation protocol follows the same scheme as the APIDIAG® method presented for the environmental pollution study.

-If environmental stress is detected, analyses of additional pollutants can be proposed to identify or rule out a potential cause (cf. APIDIAG® method - Environmental pollution study).
+If an environmental stress is detected, analyses of additional pollutants can be proposed to identify or rule out a potential cause (cf. APIDIAG® method - Environmental pollution study).

 Daily activity monitoring of the colonies - APIALERTE® bee counter (project in progress)